Golf betting tips: Preview and tips for the 2023 Travelers Championship

-TPC River Highlands hosts the Travelers Championship and it was originally founded in 1928 as Middletown Golf Club.
+TPC River Highlands was originally founded in 1928 as Middletown Golf Club.
 In 1934 it became Edgewood Country Club and in the early 1980s it was bought by the PGA Tour.

 The golf course was redesigned to TPC standards by renowned golf course architect Pete Dye.
 It reopened as the TPC of Connecticut in 1984.
 It underwent further remodelling in 1989, this time by Bobby Weed in consultation with Howard Twitty and Roger Maltbie and renamed TPC River Highlands.

 The course underwent even more modifications prior to the 2016 edition of the Travelers Championship.
 The bunkers were restyled throughout the course, incorporating new drainage and new sand for improved play-ability.

 Also, the 17th green was rebuilt to increase the number of pin positions and small changes were made to the putting surfaces on holes 10, 13, 15 and 16.
 Some leveling work was completed on some of the tournament tee boxes.
 Bobby Weed was consulted for the renovation project.

 The three hole stretch between holes 15 and 17 are known as the “Golden Triangle”.
 The 15th is a driveable Par 4, the 16th is a 170+ yard Par 3 over water and the 17th is a 420-yard Par 4 with water in play, all combining to make for great drama and spectator viewing.

 The course is one of the shortest on the schedule and historically the fairways and greens are among the easiest to hit.
 The layout is a Par 70 that stretches to 6,841 yards from the championship tees.

 To win at the Travelers Championship you need to finish in double digits under par so it is ‘go low or go home’.
 The average winning score since 2007 is just over -16.